 Sea level rise exacerbates the risk and damage of tidal and storm surge flooding.
-Homes that were once safe from this type of flooding may be at risk now or in the near future due to the sea level rising.
-As the sea levels rise, there is more water available to contribute to hurricane storm surge.
+Homes that were once safe from this type of flooding may be at risk now or in the near future due to the sea level rise.
+As the sea levels rise, there is more water available to contribute to hurricane storm surges.
 This means that water can travel further inland, or flood in greater depths.
 A warmer atmosphere also means warmer oceans.
-The sea’s surface temperature is 1.5˚F warmer than it was in 1950 and will rise another 0.5˚F by 2050.
+The sea’s surface temperature is 1.5˚F warmer than in 1950 and will rise another 0.5˚F by 2050.
 Higher ocean surface temperatures fuel hurricanes and offshore storms with more water and power, so these systems reach further inland and further north, are more intense, and last longer.

 A road covered by floodwater left in the wake of Hurricane and Tropical Storm Harvey near Houston, Texas.
 (Scott Olsen / Getty Images)

 The impact of storm surge